redhat-openstack/website/source/documentation/quickstart.html.md

 Packstack takes the work out of manually setting up OpenStack.
 For a single node OpenStack deployment, run the following command.

+For Grizzly, the OpenStack Networking component was called Quantum, so you will want to run:

     packstack --allinone --os-quantum-install=n

+If you are trying out Havana, OpenStack Networking is called Neutron now, so you should run:

+    packstack --allinone --os-neutron-install=n

 *Advanced users: Packstack does have some support for Neutron networking, however, until we have better support for Neutron and some documentation on the wiki for it, we recommend Nova Networking for now.
 If you are interested in trying out Neutron in an all-in-one single host configuration, take a look at [ Quick start guide with Neutron](Neutron-Quickstart)*